Fumon/unContentWarn/readme.md

 ## Description
 A simple user-script for the Mastodon Web UI which adds a toggle button to unhide/hides all content warning text by default.

+The script is super rough and currently doesn't do anything but unhide the text which means it'll still show "show more" but the text will be there.
+If there's enough interest, I'll make it a bit more polished.

+If there's a whole lot of interest, I'll mod the mastodon sourcecode and submit a patch to integrate it into the official base preferences.

+Give this repo a star to let me know you want more.

 ## Motivation
 [![Picture of a mastodon toot that also links to it directly](https://i.imgur.com/IKfm2k6.png)](https://witches.town/@morganastra/99453854540460685)